nubestdoctortaller/nubest-tall-vs-doctor-taller-review/README.md

 ## Overview

-This project provides a simple and responsive frontend experience for presenting product comparisons in a structured and user-friendly format.
+This project provides a lightweight and responsive frontend experience for presenting educational product comparisons in a structured and user-friendly format.

+The interface is designed to demonstrate a modern comparison-page layout using simple frontend technologies while maintaining readability across devices.

 The page includes: